Table 4. Absolute Risks of Colorectal Cancer for Mutation Carriers in Hereditary Colorectal Cancer Syndromes continued...

 |Adapted from Giardiello et al.,Jagelman et al.,Sturt et al.,Lynch et al.,Bülow et al.,Burt et al.,and Galiatsatos et al.|

 FAP is also known as familial polyposis coli, adenomatous polyposis coli (APC), or Gardner syndrome (colorectal polyposis, osteomas, and soft tissue tumors).
 Gardner syndrome has sometimes been used to designate FAP patients who manifest these extracolonic features.
 However, Gardner syndrome has been shown molecularly to be a variant of FAP, and thus the term Gardner syndrome is essentially obsolete in clinical practice.

-Most cases of FAP are due to mutations of the APC gene on chromosome 5q21.
+Most cases of FAP result from mutations of the APC gene on chromosome 5q21.
 Individuals who inherit a mutant APC gene have a very high likelihood of developing colonic adenomas; the risk has been estimated to be more than 90%.[1,9,10] The age at onset of adenomas in the colon is variable: By age 10 years, only 15% of FAP gene carriers manifest adenomas; by age 20 years, the probability rises to 75%; and by age 30 years, 90% will have presented with FAP.[1,9,10,20,21] Without any intervention, most persons with FAP will develop colon or rectal cancer by the fourth decade of life.[1,9,10] Thus, surveillance and intervention for APC gene mutation carriers and at-risk persons have conventionally consisted of annual sigmoidoscopy beginning around puberty.
 The objective of this regimen is early detection of colonic polyps in those who have FAP, leading to preventive colectomy.[22,23]